primeau/Larn/README.md

 - ipad support

 bugs:
-* game hangs going down stairs???? debug mode only???
+* save game diff=0, start new game diff !=0, load save ==> diff!=0 monsters
 * blindness is generally broken
     - go blind, move to a known place, kill a monster = black spot
     - cells not revealed when blind
     - monster identification when blind is unreliable
 * interest accumulates at bank immediately after leaving/returning
-- hitting ESC during deposit/withdrawal prints 27, backspace deletes one too many chars
+- hitting ESC on game start/deposit/withdrawal prints 27, backspace deletes one too many chars
 - strextra can get out of balance? caused by heroism/giant strength
 - casting sph twice in the same direction will always kill the player
 - parsing < and > in lprcat() isn't perfect, especially with newlines, and tags at EOL